danielabar/meblog/src/markdown/when-rspec-doesnt-rollback.md

 end
 ```

-This version of the test also passed.
-Taking a look at the `log/test.log` after this test run, you can see the data creation happens before the logging statements and is repeated for each test, but this time, it does get included in the transaction, even though it occurs in the `describe` block.
+This version of the test also passed, even on repeated runs.
+Taking a look at the `log/test.log` after this test run, the data creation happens before the logging statements and is repeated for each test, but this time, it does get included in the transaction, even though it occurs in the `describe` block.
+This is the effect of using the `let!` helper:

 ```
 BEGIN